eslamdyab21/SolarX-Lakehouse/README.md

 docker exec -it spark-worker-4 /bin/bash -c "chmod +x /opt/spark/spark_workers.sh && /opt/spark/spark_workers.sh"
 ```

+Navigate to the url `127.0.0.1:8080` in which the spark master is running, make a note of the spark master internal url `spark://9611ff031a11:7077`, we will need it in the session creation step below.
 ![](images/workers.png)
 We can see that all worker is now recognized by the master.